 The terms Somali and crime are becoming interchangeable in many right wing newspapers and blogs in England today.
 It, misleadingly, when combined with over two decades of civil war, gives the impression that the Somali culture celebrates or at least, tolerates violence and deviance.
-Click here to read the full article

 Somalia: A new phenomenon constructed in the security of the Western world and by those who have very little real involvement with Somalia and its politics.
 It is built on arrogance, fantasy and colonial like ambition of civilising the Somali people through sudden democracy…From Ha Noolato (where are they now?), Tayo and Hiil Qaran to the others I have not heard of but probably exist, there is this believe among their Diaspora leaders that they will be the ones to return peace, stability and security to Somalia.
 What is consistent about all of these organisations is that they are led from the comfort of the Western world and they are spearheaded by ambitious but out of touch individuals.

 All businesses are suffering as a result of the recession, but Somali businesses seem to be failing like sandcastles in heavy rain and winds.
 For some they fail having tried everything to survive, but for the vast majority they let themselves down by ignoring or forgetting business basics such as negotiation and honesty.
 The fact is all businesses at some point face great hardship, but what differentiates those that survive from those that collapse is simply the ability to negotiate and communicate with key stakeholders who also have an interest in the businesses survival.